Computer systems, communications and security

 - Laboratory for Quantum Information Processing and Cryptography (LQIPC)

 - Laboratory of Digital Systems Design and Architecture (EmLab)

 - Laboratory of Software Architectures and Information Systems (Lasaris)

 - Cybersecurity Laboratory (KYPO)

-The specialization focuses on the security of computer systems and networks, cryptography and their applications.
-The aim is to prepare such a graduate who will be able to work in a number of tasks that are crucial for ensuring the security of IT-specific profiles (eg towards cryptography, technological aspects or security management).
-Study beyond the common base and specialization is left to the student's choice.
+Specializes in the areas of computer system and network security, cryptography and its applications.
+The aim is to prepare a graduate who will be able to work in a range of roles that are critical to ensuring the security of IT-specific profiles (e.g. towards cryptography, technological aspects or security management).
+Study beyond the common core and specialisation is left to the student's choice.

 Graduates of the specialization will find employment in companies developing or delivering systems that take into account security requirements, as well as in advanced management and operation of such systems, among others in the following positions: security software or hardware developer; security and vulnerability analyst; systems security testing and evaluation specialist or security incident response specialist.

 Meet the successful graduateAward-winning computer scientist trains computers to recognize humans by their gait

 Graduate Michal Balazia has received the prestigious Joseph Fourier Award for the development of a biometric system.